glassjr/Connect4Tournament/README.md

 +    HumanPlayer : A Player object that allows a human to play by taking moves from std.in and printing moves to std.out
 +    RandomAI : A Player object that makes random moves safely.
++    ErrorAI : A Player object that always immediately throws an exception (tries dividing by zero)
 +    TestRunner: A class that demonstrates how to construct a connect 4 game with two Players

 Note that there are also two classes Tournament and TournamentPlayer in the main src folder.